Travelling while you work or vice versa with nomad travel insurance

 You'll be looking for long-term accommodation, which must be affordable.
 Unfortunately, it might not come with the swimming pool or sea view you'd choose for a vacation.
 Try researching companies that recommend suitable properties or look for local groups where these rental posts appear.
 Consider finding a co-living space to share with like-minded people, especially at the beginning when you're finding your feet.

-And you'll need a home with a suitable workspace, access to the proper facilities, and most importantly, a good internet connection.
-You might have to find a co-working space in the interim while you get settled in, but this shouldn't be a long-term plan as they're not budget efficient.
+You'll need a home with a suitable workspace and access to the proper facilities.
+Most importantly, you’ll need a good internet connection.
+You might have to find a co-working space while you get settled in.
+But this shouldn't be a long-term plan as they're not budget efficient.

 How do I plan my trip?